vesavvo/Python_Ohjelmistoteema/English/Project/02_Final_Project_Assignment.md

 ## Mandatory conditions for the game

-The finished flight simulator game must follow the mandatory conditions listed below.
+The finished game must follow the mandatory conditions listed below.
 You are again free to design and implement any type of a game you want as long as it fulfills these conditions:

 1. The user playes the game in an interactive way on a browser.